ucbepic/docetl/docs/concepts/optimization.md

 ### How It Works

-The docetl optimizer operates using the following mechanism:
+The DocETL optimizer operates using the following mechanism:

 1. **Generation and Evaluation Agents**: These agents generate different plans for the pipeline according to predefined rewrite rules.
 Evaluation agents then compare plans and outputs to determine the best approach.

 2. **Operator Rewriting**: The optimizer looks through operators in your pipeline where you've set optimize: true, and attempts to rewrite them using predefined rules.

-3. **Output**: After optimization, docetl outputs a new YAML file representing the optimized pipeline.
+3. **Output**: After optimization, DocETL outputs a new YAML file representing the optimized pipeline.

 ### Using the Optimizer